greenocean-tech/socialsystem/README.md

 ## Summary

-Many leaders promote friends become leaders but without solving issues capability or getting support.
+Many leaders promote friends become leaders but without solving issues capability.
 Labor can reply on this ai system instead of interface terrible leaders and reduce office bully situation.